chipsalliance/synlig/README.md

 1. An alternative build mechanism defined in the CMakeLists.txt file is provided to allow Synlig to be built part of a larger cmake-based project
 Simply add_subsystem(synlig) in your parent CMake.
 See CMakeLists.txt for compilation options (With or without vendored Yosys and Surelog).
-1. To test locally this build system: make -f makefile.txt
+1. To test locally this build system: make -f cmake-makefile